domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 It's a feature not a bug. --Source Unknown

-Be prepared. --Boy Scouts of America, Nonprofit Organization
+Be prepared.
 Leave no trace. --Boy Scouts of America, Nonprofit Organization

 And now—the cat in the wall says that's all. --Hunter S. Thompson, American Journalist, in Proud Highway: Saga of a Desperate Southern Gentleman, 1955-1967